quminzhi/Algorithm/Algorithm-I/README.md

 ### Reverse Words

 > Given a string s, reverse the order of characters in each word within a sentence while still preserving whitespace and initial word order.
-> 1 <= s.length <= 5 * 104. s contains printable ASCII characters. s does not contain any leading or trailing spaces.
+> Constrains: 1 <= s.length <= 5 * 104. s contains printable ASCII characters. s does not contain any leading or trailing spaces.
 There is at least one word in s.
 All the words in s are separated by a single space.

 There are two things to do in the problem: